sckim0430/AI_Framework/README.md

 <summary> Build </summary>

 ```
+"""The build implementation.
+"""
 from torch.optim import *
 from torchvision.transforms import *
 from torchvision.datasets import *
+from torch.optim.lr_scheduler import *

 from models.type import *
 from models.module import *
 from utils.parse import parse_type

 def build(cfg, logger=None):
     """The operation for build.

     Args:
         cfg (dict): The input config.
-        logger (logging.RootLogger): The logger.
+        logger (logging.RootLogger|logging.Logger): The logger.
 Defaults to None.

     Returns:
         nn.Module: The sub model object.